 Do real cowboys wear square toe boots?

-Cowboys who spend a lot of their time in the saddle will usually opt for the round, regular, or snip toe shape.
-These shapes are narrower and slide in and out of stirrups more easily.
-They’re better suited to mounting and dismounting quickly, as there’s little risk of the boot getting caught.
+Cowboys who spend a lot of their time in the saddle will usually opt for the round, regular, or snip toe shape over the square toe variety.
+This is because rounded and snip toe shapes are narrower and slide in and out of stirrups more easily.
+However,

-Cowboys who spend a lot of time on their feet, however, may prefer the extra forefoot/toe room of square toe boots.
+Cowboys who spend a lot of time on their feet, may prefer the extra forefoot and toe room of square toe boots.

 What is the traditional toe shape for cowboy boots?

-However, all three toe shapes feature the same triangular sides that make it easy to slide your feet in and out of stirrups.
+However, all cowboy boot toe shapes feature the same triangular sides that make it easy to slide your feet in and out of stirrups.
 It’s only the angle of sharpness that changes from shape to shape.